Reduction in Force Of Regular Staff Employees

-The Director, Human Resources/Equal Opportunity/Title IX Coordinator (the HR Director) shall be consulted early in any organizational review that involves personnel reorganization, reclassification, and/or the possibility of reducing the work force.
+The Director, Human Resources shall be consulted early in any organizational review that involves personnel reorganization, reclassification, and/or the possibility of reducing the work force.
 Affected employees shall be treated fairly and offered opportunities for reassignment, assistance, and re-employment when possible.

 This policy applies to decisions made by administrative and faculty supervisors affecting all non-faculty regular employees at UHV, regardless of the source of funds from which the position is paid.
 The comparable policy for faculty can be found in Board of Regents Policy 21.07 on Faculty Dismissal and in the UHV Faculty Manual.

-It is the policy of the University is to ensure equal opportunity in all its educational programs and activities, and all terms and conditions of employment without regard to age, race, color, disability, religion, national origin, veteran’s status, genetic information, or sex (including pregnancy), except where such a distinction is required by law.
-Additionally, UHV prohibits discrimination in all aspects of employment and educational programs on the basis of sexual orientation, gender identity, or gender expression.
+It is the policy of the University is to ensure equal opportunity in all its educational programs and activities, and all terms and conditions of employment without regard to age, race, color, disability, religion, national origin, veteran’s status, genetic information, or sex (including pregnancy), sexual orientation, gender identity or status, or gender expression, except where such a distinction is required by law.
 Nothing in this policy shall be used as the basis for illegal discrimination or retaliation against any individual or group.